Pest Controller And Consumer Guide

 - The Black house ant (Ochetellus glaber) is an ant species which normally makes their nests in the ground or in decaying wood.
 These ants will also make their nests in roof voids and similar building cavities.
 Their colour is shiny black and their size is typically 2.0-3.0 mm.
 Their diet is mostly sweet food.

-The most common species of small brown pest ants found in Australia are:
+The most common species of ant found in Australia

 - Coastal brown ants (Pheidole megacephala) is an ant species usually found in buildings and under paths or in rockeries, throwing out piles of soil and debris.
 They are approximately 1.5-3.0 mm in length and have light brown or brown colour.
 Their diet consists mostly of proteins and fats.
 Coastal brown ants have minor and major soldier castes.
 Major soldier castes can be noticed by having a relatively larger head.